-Scientists have estimated that there are approximately 8.7 million species on Earth.
+Scientists have estimated that there are approximately 8.7 million species of plants, fungi, and animals on Earth.
 Between 1 and 2 million of these species are believed to be animals.
 Tasked with observing and studying these animals are zoologists.
 Zoologists are dedicated animal lovers who often travel far and wide to study various species in their habitats.
 As wildlife continues to adjust to climate change and the impact of human activity, the role of a zoologist will remain important for endangered populations.

 But, what do you need to become a zoologist?
 For an entry-level position, it almost always begins with a college degree.
 Becoming a zoologist can start by achieving a bachelor’s degree, master’s degree or Ph.D.
 Popular degrees include Animal Health and Behavior, Wildlife Conservation, and Wildlife and Fisheries Biology.

 In this article, we’ll identify how to become a zoologist by walking through the steps to becoming a zoologist.
 You’ll also learn about the different branches of zoology.
 This way, you’ll know exactly how to be a zoologist with the specialization that suits you best.

 |Education Requirements||4-Year Bachelor’s Degree|

 |Recommended Degree Program||B.S. in Animal Health and Behavior, Wildlife Conservation, Wildlife and Fisheries Biology|

 |Related Careers||Wildlife Biologist, Marine Biologist|

 Source: Bureau of Labor Statistic, Occupational Outlook Handbook: Zoologists and Wildlife Biologists, May 2020